• Five-day, Monday to Friday program:

 9:00 a.m. to 4:00 p.m. each day, except

-Thursday for the whale watch which does not
+the weather permitting Thursday whale watch which

-get back until 5:00 to 5:30 pm, with pickup at
+gets back 5:00 to 5:30 pm, with pickup at

 Cape Ann Whale Watch, 415 Main St., Gloucester